Article published 07/01/19

 To avoid heat stress follow these steps:

-- Pace the work, taking adequate rest periods (in shade or cooler environment).
+- Pace the work, taking adequate rest periods (in shade or in a cooler environment).

 - Use adequate fans for ventilation and cooling, especially when wearing personal protective equipment (PPE).

 - Keep shaded from direct heat where possible (e.g., wear a hat in direct sunshine).

 Heat stroke and heat exhaustion are the 2 main heat related illnesses, their symptoms and first aid are:

 - Heat stroke, the most serious form of heat-related illness, happens when the body becomes unable to regulate its core temperature.
 Sweating stops and the body can no longer rid itself of excess heat.
 Signs include confusion, loss of consciousness, and seizures.
 Heat stroke is a medical emergency that may result in death!
 Call 911 immediately.